arve0/feathers-mongodb-fuzzy-search/README.md

 })
 ```

-With no escape options all the fields will sanitized to prevent unexpected [DOS](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS).
+With no escape options all the fields will be sanitized to prevent unexpected [DOS](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS).
-**Please not the user inputs should always be escaped to prevent attacks.**
+**Please note that user inputs should always be escaped to prevent attacks.**

 ### Additional information
 This package is tested with MongoDB version 3.2.
 You will probably run into problems using older versions of MongoDB, for example version 2.4 does not support `$text` search.

 See [mongodb documentation](https://docs.mongodb.com/manual/reference/operator/query/text/#search-field) for more details about `$text`.

 See [mongodb documentation](https://docs.mongodb.com/manual/reference/operator/query/regex) for more details about `$regex`.

 ## Development